lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 {{ update(date="2024-05-01")}}

-Today I just discovered that the root cause lies in the "Switching to this IME" option within the IME settings.
-By default, it occupies `` Ctrl+` `` and disabling it resolves the issue.
+Today, I discovered that the root cause lies in the "Switch to this IME" option in the IME settings, which occupies `` Ctrl+` `` by default.
+And disabling it just solved the issue.
 So, all my previous work has been pointless all along.
 What a dramatic turn of events...

 [issu]: https://github.com/Microsoft/vscode/issues/63659
 [proj]: https://github.com/lanlytt/vscode-cjk-toggle-terminal-fixer